- Why Use a Schema?

 Let’s have a look at the main components of a TypeDB knowledge graph and schema.

 TypeDB Data Model

-Everything that describes a domain in a TypeDB Knowledge Graph is a concept.
-This includes the elements of the schema (namely types and roles, which we call schema concepts) and the actual data instances.
-We refer to a data instance as a thing - they can be thought of as instances of types defined in the schema.
+Everything that describes a domain in a TypeDB Knowledge Graph is a concept or a logical structure.
+Concepts consist of the schema concepts (namely types and roles) and data concepts, the actual data instances, which we refer to as thing concepts.
+Logical structures consist of rules.

 Entities are the main actors in our domain.
 These are usually the type of things we want to know about.
 Entity types provide means of classifying the objects in our domain.